 - Chronic visceral pain (irritable bowel syndrome, interstitial cystitis, endometriosis.

-Acupuncture Pain Relief may help chronic pain by :
+Acupuncture Pain Relief may also help chronic pain by :

-- Stimulating nerves located in the muscles and other tissues, which leads to release of endorphins which changes the processing of pain in the brain.
+- Stimulating nerves located in the muscles and other tissues.
+This leads to the release of endorphins which changes the processing of pain in the brain.

 - Reducing inflammation